-PARENTAL AUTHORIZATION AND RELEASE FORM FOR THE ADMINISTRATION OF MEDICATION TO STUDENTS Student's Name (Last), (First), (Middle) Birthday School Date School medications and health services are administered following these guidelines: Parent has provided a signed, dated authorization to administer medication and/or provide the health service. • The medication is in the original, labeled container as dispensed or the manufacturer's labeled • The medication label contains the student's name, name of the medication, directions for use, and Authorization is renewed annually and as soon as practical when the parent notifies the school that changes are necessary.
-Medication/Health Care Route Time at School Dosage Administration instructions Special Directives, Signs to Observe and Side Effects Discontinue/Re-Evaluate/Follow-up Date Prescriber's Signature Date Prescriber's Address Emergency Phone
+PARENTAL AUTHORIZATION AND RELEASE FORM FOR THE ADMINISTRATION OF MEDICATION TO STUDENTS

+/ // Student's Name (Last), (First), (Middle) Birthday School Date

+School medications and health services are administered following these guidelines:

+- Parent has provided a\signed, dated authorization to administer medication and/or provide the health service. - The medication is in the original, labeled container as dispensed or the manufacturer's labeled container. - The medication label contains the student's name, name of the medication, directions for use, and date. - Authorization is renewed annually and as soon as practical when the parent notifies the school that changes are necessary.

+Medication/Health Care Dosage Route Time at School

+Administration instructions

+Special Directives, Signs to Observ ve and Side Effects

+ve and Side Effects

+Discontinue/Re-Evaluate/Follow-u ip Date

+Prescriber's Signature / / Date

+Prescriber's Address

+Emergency Phone